Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 considered stable for use but unstable for implementation.
 We'll be doing our best to keep the API stable, but as we start to support more use cases, things may need to change in incompatible ways.
 We expect most new use cases will be supported through additional subclasses of `Explanation` and `Expression`.

+Offset values within the `Explanation` and `Expression` classes are not guaranteed to be stable across different versions of the compiler-plugin.
+While the semantics of the values will not change, we may make adjustments to the values at any time to render better Power-Assert style diagrams.

 ## Security